 "With the help of Allah, the warriors of the Khalifate were able to attack a group of Russian special service officers in the city of Derbent in southern Dagestan, killing one officer and injuring the others," the militants monitoring organisation SITE quoted ISIS as saying on Wednesday.

 The deadly attack took place on Tuesday night near the citadel of Derbent, which claims to be Russia's oldest city, and which this year celebrated its 2,000th anniversary.

 Islamist rebels in Dagestan, a restive region just east of Chechnya, have been increasingly flocking to join ISIS, which in June declared it had established a franchise there.

 Syria's Al-Qaeda affiliate Al-Nusra Front had called on militants from the Caucasus to perpetrate attacks in Russia in response to Moscow's bombing campaign in the country.

 The shooting took place as Russian warplanes wrapped up two days of intensive bombing raids over Syria, carrying out 121 sorties in which they hit 424 targets, the military announced on Wednesday.

-The gunmen, who were reportedly hiding in the forest, opened fire at a group of people near Derbent's fortress, which was declared a UNESCO World Heritage site in 2003.
+The gunmen, who were reportedly in the forest, opened fire at people standing by the fortress, which was declared a UNESCO World Heritage site in 2003.

 Sixty-seven bullet casings were recovered at the scene, a law enforcement source told Interfax news agency on Wednesday.

-Moscow has said part of the reason why it launched its bombing campaign in Syria on September 30 was to prevent ISIS jihadists and other extremists from perpetrating attacks on Russian soil.
+Moscow has said part of the reason why it began operating over Syria was to prevent ISIS militants and other extremists from perpetrating attacks on Russian soil.